June 9, 2014

 - SLPs too busy to be aligned with general education.

-So the next time you find yourself asking how to align speech & language IEP goals with Common Core standards – consider whether the real question is how to continue to put kids first – by providing high quality service to students.
+So the next time you find yourself asking how to align speech and language IEP goals with Common Core standards – consider whether the real question is how to continue to put kids first – by providing high-quality service to students.

-Have a question about Common Core standards, or how to ensure high quality service in your district?
+Have a question about Common Core standards or how to ensure high-quality service in your district?
 We’re here to help.
-Give us a call at (503) 228–2942 or contact us on the web.
+Give us a call or contact us online.